Skip to main content

 MySQL DELETE queries

-Low impact Laravel now compiles full DELETE ...
-JOIN queries with ORDER BY and LIMIT clauses in MySQL grammar.
-Previously, those clauses were silently ignored in DELETE queries that included a JOIN.
-In Laravel 13, these clauses are included in the generated SQL.
-This may cause a QueryException on database engines that do not support this syntax.
+Impact: low Laravel now compiles a full DELETE ...
+JOIN query including ORDER BY and LIMIT for MySQL grammar.
+In previous versions, ORDER BY / LIMIT clauses could be ignored on DELETEs with JOINs.
+In Laravel 13, those clauses are included in the generated SQL.
+As a result, some database engines that don’t support this syntax may throw a QueryException.

 Eloquent